 U-Pick Fields, Crop Watch & Fresh Berry Sales

-If you didn't get enough berries to freeze for the winter - don't worry, we also sell frozen berries in the Market freezers till December and then from the Estate Winery January 18th to May 2020.
+If you didn't get enough berries to last till next summer - don't worry, we sell our frozen berries from the Estate Winery January 18th to May 2020.
 Open Weekends only 10am - 4pm.

 Can We Bring our Pet to the Farm?

 No...we absolutely love animals, but sorry - you cannot bring pets of any kind to the farm.
 For the health and security of all our guests here at the farm, we ask you to please leave your pets at home - and do not leave them in the car